-Tumpak Sewu, also known as Air Terjun Tumpak Sewu or Coban Sewu, is arguably the BEST waterfall in Indonesia!
-If you’re looking for the ultimate adventure when traveling in East Java, then Tumpak Sewu is not to be missed on your itinerary!
+Tumpak Sewu (also known as Air Terjun Tumpak Sewu or Coban Sewu) is arguably the BEST waterfall in Indonesia!
+If you’re looking for the ultimate adventure when traveling in East Java, then this phenomenal waterfall is not to be missed on your itinerary!

-I have put together this complete guide to Tumpak Sewu (Air Terjun Tumpak Sewu) including how to get there, how much it costs, the best time to visit and what to expect!
+I have put together this complete guide to Tumpak Sewu Waterfall including how to get there, how much it costs, the best time to visit, and what to expect when you arrive.

 Tumpak Sewu Waterfall is located at the base of Mount Semeru in Lumajang, East Java.
-It is approximately a 2-hour drive from Malang City or a 7-hour drive from Surabaya to reach Tumak Sewu Lumajang.
+It’s approximately a 2-hour drive from Malang City or a 7-hour drive from Surabaya to reach Lumajang.

-My friend and I rented a car in Surabaya for 7 days to visit as many locations as possible.
+My friend and I rented a car when we arrived in Surabaya for 7 days to visit as many locations as possible.
 We picked up our car from Setia Abadi Mobil Rental and paid 300,000 Rupiah ($22) per day.

-There are two different entrances at Tumpak Sewu, one is on the east side of the falls and one is on the west.
+There are two different entrances to this waterfall, one is located on the east side of the falls and the other is located on the west side.

-When you arrive at the west entrance of Tumpak Sewu you will find a car park on the left-hand side of the road and there is a ticket office here where you will have to pay 10,000 Rupiah to park a car and 20,000 Rupiah for the Tumpak Sewu waterfall entrance fee.
+When you arrive at the west entrance of Tumpak Sewu Lumajang, you will find a car park on the left-hand side of the road and there is a ticket office here where you will have to pay 10,000 Rupiah to park a car and 20,000 Rupiah for the entrance fee.

 The trek down to Coban Sewu on the west side is not an easy one.
 You literally have to climb down bamboo ladders that are built into the cliffside.

-I recommend using the east entrance, which is a lot safer if you wish to trek down to the base of Tumpak Sewu.
+I recommend using the east entrance, which is a lot safer if you wish to trek down to the base of the falls.

-There is, however, an incredible view of Tumpak Sewu on the west side before you reach the ladders, so this is worth checking out for sure!
+There is, however, an incredible view of the falls on the west side before you reach the ladders, so this is worth checking out for sure!

-When you arrive at the Tumpak Sewu east entrance you will find a car park at the end of the road that costs 10,000 Rupiah to park a car and for a motorbike, it’s 2,000 Rupiah.
+When you arrive at the east entrance of the falls, you will find a car park at the end of the road that costs 10,000 Rupiah to park a car and for a motorbike, it’s 2,000 Rupiah.

-The hike down to the base of Tumpak Sewu will take you through lush rainforest and it also a bit of a challenge which makes the adventure all the more fun.
+The hike down to the base of the falls will take you through the lush rainforest in Lumajang.
+The trail is a bit of a challenge which makes the adventure all the more fun.

-It can be very slippery when wet and some parts of the trail are quite steep so make sure to have 3 points of contact at all times when making the descent.
+It can be very slippery when wet and some parts of the trail are quite steep so make sure to have three points of contact at all times when making the descent.

-There are bamboo bridges, metal railings and ropes fixed into the side of the cliffs to aid you along the way down to Tumpak Sewu.
+There are bamboo bridges, metal railings, and ropes fixed into the side of the cliffs to aid you along the way down to the waterfall.
 In one section you will have to get your feet wet as you walk across a running stream that flows down and across the cliff face.

 Be prepared to be in absolute awe when you reach the bottom of the valley.
 The towering cliffs that surround you will make you feel like the size of an ant.